Closing in on the Cape: South Africa Offshore Exploration

 Info Box: False Solutions

 For many years, South Africa has been experiencing widespread power shortages.
 As the chronic energy crisis continues, fossil fuel companies are promoting themselves as part of the solution.1557315575 Upstream companies hope to kickstart offshore gas extraction by pushing for a gas-fired power build-out.
 Many power companies also happily front the narrative of gas as South Africa’s savior.
-The Turkish power company Karpowership is one of the leading actors in these efforts.
+For many years, the Turkish power company Karpowership has been one of the leading actors in these efforts.
 Karpowership is one of few companies that rents out floating power plants to countries around the world.
-All its power plants run on fossil fuels.15577 The company wants to move forward with a 20-year procurement agreement with South Africa.15579 Instead of providing “fast-track, affordable and reliable electricity”, as Karpowership claims, the 6 proposed floating power plants would lock South Africa into an expensive, risky and dirty deal.1558115583 The cost of the project could be as much as ZAR 11.3 billion (ca. USD 600 million) per year.15585 For a shorter-term contract, the South African government would likely have to pay around 3 times more.15587 Environmental organizations fear that poor South Africans would suffer from increased costs of electricity and living.
-According to the World Bank, 63% of people in South Africa live below the poverty line.15589 Karpowership has failed both with obtaining environmental authorisations and securing financing for its projects.1559115593
+All its power plants run on fossil fuels.15577 The company wanted to move forward with a 20-year procurement agreement with South Africa.15579 Instead of providing “fast-track, affordable and reliable electricity”, as Karpowership claims, the 6 proposed floating power plants were threatening to lock South Africa into an expensive, risky and dirty deal.1558115583 Its costs were projected to be as much as ZAR 11.3 billion (ca. USD 600 million) per year.15585 Environmental organizations feared South Africans living below the poverty line would suffer from increased costs of electricity and living.
+In October 2024, the government announced the deal was off the table: Karpowership failed both with obtaining environmental authorisations and securing financing for its projects.1559115593 This caused the company to lose access to the national grid and potential off-takers for its planned power production.19564 Both environmental organizations and Karpowership’s local partner company had previously bombarded the company with legal cases.1956519566 While the deal has been declared ‘dead in the water’ by the government, environmental groups will not rest until the deal is truly cancelled.
+They want to see all licences and environmental authorisations being formally revoked before they celebrate.19567

-The South African government keeps pushing ahead with the project despite these fundamental problems.
+The South African government still clings to other gas-fired power projects.
 This behavior is puzzling.
 Research has found that developing the country’s abundant renewable potential would be a faster, more democratic and cheaper way out of the energy crisis and into the future.15595 In addition, a swift shift to renewables would help limit the hazardous effects of climate change already taking its toll on people and nature in the form of droughts, floods and wildfires.15597 The Centre for Environmental Rights and other civil society organizations are challenging power companies’ plans for gas-fired power expansion in court.15599 Their message is clear: Fossil gas is a false solution.

 Groups working on South Africa Offshore Exploration: Sustaining the Wild Coast, Natural Justice, Centre for Environmental Rights, The Green Connection, Oceans Not Oil, BLOOM, All Rise Attorneys for climate and environmental justice, Dwesa-Cwebe communal property association, Fair Finance Coalition SA, Life after Coal, Greenpeace Africa